 Dr Acha has experience working as an energy consultant for energy & sustainability technology companies cementing his expertise on current industry needs.
-He is Chartered Engineer (Ceng) and member of many renowned engineering societies such as IET, CIBSE, and ASHRAE.
+He is a Chartered Engineer (CEng) and member of many renowned engineering societies such as IEEE, IET, CIBSE, and ASHRAE.

-In parallel to his industrial research activities, Salvador has been a collaborator on multiple EPSRC, Innovative UK, and Climate-KIC EU projects focusing on improving and sustaining energy performance of the built environment and energy systems.
+In parallel to his industry funded research, Salvador has been a collaborator on multiple EPSRC, Innovative UK, and Climate-KIC EU projects focusing on improving and sustaining energy performance of the built environment and energy systems.

 Over the years Salvador has been a frequent lecturer in various MSc courses at Imperial while also supervising over 50 MSc post-graduate students, co-supervised PhD candidates, and over a dozen under-graduate students.
-Salvador is the author and co-author of over 60 publications in top tier academic journals and conference proceedings.
+Salvador is the author and co-author of over 70 publications in top tier academic journals, conference proceedings and reports.

 Salvador obtained a BEng in Electronics and Communications from the Monterrey Institute of Technology and Higher Education (Tec).
 He then joined the Urban Energy Systems Project at Imperial College London which allowed him to undertake a PhD degree in Electrical Engineering.
 His thesis titled: “Impacts of Embedded Technologies on Optimal Operation of Energy Service Networks” focused on optimally integrating distributed energy sources into existing energy infrastructures; these modelling concepts were summarised in the book: "Modelling Distributed Energy Resources in Energy Service Networks" - published by the IET - click here to buy.

 - Chartered Engineer (CEng) registered with the Engineering Council.

-- Member of the Institute of Electrical and Electronic Engineering (IEEE).
+- Senior member of the Institute of Electrical and Electronic Engineering (IEEE).

 - Member of the Institute of Engineering and Technology (IET).